biozal/interview-fullstack-javascript-project/readme.md

 ### Frontend
-* The frontend must be written in Javascript 6 using ReactJS
+* The frontend must be written in JavaScript 6 using ReactJS
 * The frontend must have the first page list all projects and allow the user to add, update, or delete a project
 * The frontend must give the option for the user to select a project to go to a page that lists all the tasks associated with that project.
 * The frontend must have the second page list all tasks associated with a project and allow the user to add, update, or delete a task